⚠️ Research in Progress: Doctoral Defence Forthcoming

 EducationKimmerer (2013); Wilson (2008); de Sousa Santos (2014); Yosso (2005)The curriculum as site of knowledge system destruction; counter-narratives of community cultural wealthEpistemicide; Community Cultural Wealth

 Note.
 Each domain contributes distinct analytical capacity.
-Together, they converge on a single claim: that international student precarity is a designed outcome stabilised through institutional practices that obscure extraction beneath the language of inclusion.
+Together, they converge on a single claim: that international student precarity is a designed outcome stabilized through institutional practices that obscure extraction beneath the language of inclusion.

 Sociology: The University as Extractive Engine